TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/more_text_styles.md

 #### Web fonts

-If you want to use a font that will not be available on the user's device you will need to import the font from an online source, either a font library or an asset on your site.
-Either method will import that font and make it available for you to use in your CSS `font-family` properties.
+If you want to use a font that will not be available on the user's device, you will need to import the font from an online source, either a font library or an asset on your site.
+Both methods will import the font and make it accessible in your CSS `font-family` property.

 Keep in mind that it's important to add a fallback font.
 If you're linking to an external API, you have no guarantee that the URL won't change, or that the external API won't go down at some point.
 Having a reasonable fallback means that if something goes wrong, at least your site won't look completely broken.